-- If your server has several disk drives, the installer will automatically configure each disk drive to act as a separate chunk server. - If one or more SSD drives are available on the server, they will be set up to store chunk server write journals (each chunk server will get its own journal).
+• If one or more SSD drives are available on the server, they will be set up to store chunk server write journals (each chunk server will get its own journal).
 By using SSD drives for write journaling, you can boost the performance of write operations in the cluster by up to 2 and more times.
 For more information on using SSD drives, consult the Parallels Cloud Storage Administrator's Guide.

 Note: If one or more SSDs are not detected automatically, find out their drive letters (e.g., invoke the console by pressing Ctrl+Alt+F2 and analyze dmesg output), reboot to the installer Welcome screen, and see Enabling Forced Detection of SSDs (p.
-14) for instructions.
+13) for instructions.